Tornadoes of 1967: October

 There were 36 tornadoes confirmed in the U.S. in October.

+October 8 (Argentina)

+An F4 tornado struck the town of Washington in Córdoba Province, Argentina.

 October 18

 An F2 tornado touched down near Mountville, Pennsylvania moving north-east hitting a school, and causing around $275,000 worth of damage and injuring five students as it tore off part of the roof, smashed windows, and threw debris around the classroom.
 A chicken-house near the school was leveled and several barns and homes were damaged extensively.
 A car was overturned on the Pennsylvania Turnpike near Middletown, and the wind picked up a moving car and headed it in the opposite direction.
 Two occupants were hospitalized.
 At Palmyra RD #1 the wind tore away some of a cinder-block machine shop and speared one of the building's beams through the convertible roof of a car.

 November

 There were 8 tornadoes confirmed in the U.S. in November.

 December

 There were 61 tornadoes confirmed in the U.S. in December.